ChadBurggraf/blue-collar-old/README.md

 # Blue Collar
 #### Background jobs + schedules for .NET

+**Important:** This repository is here for posterity only.
+The project has been superceded by one with a new architecture that is actively maintained: [Blue Collar](https://github.com/ChadBurggraf/blue-collar).

 Blue Collar is a database-backed background/delayed job system for .NET applications.
 The system is very easy to install and use, and should be able to handle most situations you throw at it.

 ## Installing